SmartExpertInc/onyx-cutom/FINAL_FIX_DOCUMENTATION.md

    - `Property 'microproduct_content' does not exist on type 'Project | BackendProject'`
    - `Argument of type 'string | undefined' is not assignable to parameter of type 'string | null'`

+3. **Final Issue**: The frontend was using an incorrect URL to fetch data from the backend endpoint.

 ## Solution Implemented

 ### 1. Module-Level Quality Tier Calculation